asecurityteam/settings/README.md

 conjunction with elements from the Hierarchy API, are flexible enough to build anything you need.

+## Special Type Parsing and Casting
+The `cast` library we use falls back to JSON for complex types expressed as string values.
+**TODO** Simple examples for the following types to show how they are parsed
+- map[string][]string
+- []string
+- time.Time
+- time.Duration

+**NOTE:** Trying to set a `EnvSource` setting of type `map[string][]string` will likely fail, but setting an environment variable to this type of value is rare so this shouldn't be a common problem.

 <a id="markdown-contributing" name="contributing"></a>
 ## Contributing